 2. Minorities (Ethnic and Religious)

-You may not be considered an ethnic, or religious majority in the United States, but by going to the country of your choice you become, in a sense, a minority.
+You may not be considered an ethnic, or religious majority in the United States, but by going to Jordan you become, in a sense, a minority.
 There probably aren't a lot of U.S. students studying in the area you will be, so, in that sense, you are a novelty–someone new and different who stands out from the locals.
 In some cases, your outward appearance can also make you stand out, especially if the country's population is very homogeneous.
 Sometimes the locals' curiosity, interest, ignorance or misunderstanding of you can be unpleasant.

 Political issues or lack of tolerance can make some groups of people a target for mistreatment or even violence in some countries around the world.
 Political rallies and certain dates like anniversaries of historic events often spur ethnic and religious conflicts in many countries.
 Certain hate crimes may not even be considered crimes in different countries.
 Particularly with regard to religion, the risk you assume depends on your level of religious involvement abroad.
 Sometimes, signs of your religious affiliation may put you at risk as well.

-That having been said, ethnic or religious issues shouldn't be a negative factor of your study abroad experience in the country of your choice; that's why it's important to do a little research ahead of time to survey the national sentiment and current events of the country of your choice.
-For more information on the current events going on in the country of your choice, please see "Media" in the Resources section of this Handbook.
-Also, ask your program administrators if you should be aware of anything in particular related to ethnic or religious conflict in the country of your choice.
+That having been said, ethnic or religious issues shouldn't be a negative factor of your study abroad experience in Jordan; that's why it's important to do a little research ahead of time to survey the national sentiment and current events of Jordan.
+For more information on the current events going on in Jordan, please see "Media" in the Resources section of this Handbook.
+Also, ask your program administrators if you should be aware of anything in particular related to ethnic or religious conflict in Jordan.

 3. LGBT Students